EliasOPrado/100-days-of-code/log.md

 **Today's Progress**: worked on a simple project.

 **Thoughts:** Although I have a small knowledge of the basic points of JS, there are many things to master yet.
 Such as methods and proper creates a function.
+These are few things which I have spotted, however, there are an ocean to learn during this 100 days.

 **Link to work:** [Calculator App](http://www.example.com)